 Connect your devices such as desktop computer, PS4, XBOX, TV or such with a wired connection.
 As these devices are more likely to suck in more data(4K video, online gaming, etc.) you’ll be happier with the steady connection a LAN cable provides.

 cat<number> words.
-So after all this, I thought it was appropiate that I share what I learned.
+So after all this, I thought it was appropriate that I share what I learned.

 The below is nowhere near a fully fledged guide on network cabling standards.
-They’re just brief explanations with easy to remember basic information for your piece of mind.
+They’re just brief explanations with easy to remember basic information for your peace of mind.

 This is dinosaur age cabling.
 When you see one, get far away as soon as possible.